rackerlabs/docs-developer-blog/_posts/2019-03-11-transfer-sql-plans-by-using-sql-plan-baseline.md

 ### How the SQL plan is selected

-The following image shows how an sql plan is selected when a baseline plan exists:
+The following image shows how a SQL plan is selected when a baseline plan exists:

 ![]({% asset_path 2019-03-11-transfer-sql-plans-by-using-sql-plan-baseline/Picture1.png %})